 Air conditioning units may be the source of contamination in your home.
 Before using the air conditioner, make sure it is clean and free of debris.
 Use the air conditioning only when it is clean and dry.
 If your air conditioner is in contact with children, pets, or children with pets, you should clean it regularly to protect your family.

 You can reduce the chance of disease-causing microorganisms spreading in your home by disinfecting sinks regularly.
 Cleaning your sink once a week with hot water and soap is the most effective way to get rid of harmful bacteria.
 Clean your sink with bleach every few months.
+You can also use a disinfectant that’s plant based.

 You’ll find allergens in dust and pet dander, which makes them a great place for microorganisms to grow.
 Make sure you are keeping your home clean to curb the potential for allergic reactions and infections.
 You need to vacuum with a HEPA filter to reduce the amount of dust in your home.
 Be sure to wash your hands regularly to keep yourself healthy.

 Be sure to give your family a cleaner home and healthier lungs by taking time to clean your house every day.
 Pay special attention to the areas that are most likely to harbor fungus, mold, and bacteria.
+You can find maids in a minute if you are not getting enough time to clean your house daily.